dsi-clinic/the-clinic/rubrics/mid-quarter-presentation-rubric.md

 * Every project has interesting and unexpected aspects – you want to highlight those.
 Are there any cool visualizations?
 What about results?
 * Do not violate any NDA/share any special sauce.
 * Do not read lists of numbers from the slides.
 * No screenshots of tables or code.
+There should be no code
 * Specific descriptions of technology tend to be boring.
 It’s okay to have a system diagram if the project has a large engineering component.
-* Do not try to teach concepts.
-Examples include: explaining how a neural network or deep learning works, mathematically defining multiple accuracy measures, etc.
+* Do not try to _teach_.
+Explaining how a neural network or deep learning works, mathematically defining multiple accuracy measures, etc. are beyond the scope of this presentation.
+You are trying to meet the audience where they are, not teach.

 ### How to get an "A"